-Choosing a distinctive trademark also means that you should avoid choosing a trademark that is descriptive of your products and services.
+Choosing a distinctive trademark also means that you should avoid choosing a trademark that is descriptive of your products and services. remain freely available for all marketplace participants, clearly descriptive trademarks are typically not registrable.

 Examples of non-descriptive trademarks include coined words, words unrelated to the associated products or services, and words that are merely suggestive of the associated products or services.
 The EXXON trademark (for petroleum products) is an example of a coined word.
 The APPLE trademark (for computers) is an example of a word unrelated to the associated products.
 The GREYHOUND trademark (for bus transportation) is an example of a suggestive trademark.